How to fix low hot-water pressure or boost low hot-water pressure investor friendly? Tips for the hot-water booster pump installation.

 Inexpensive Solution to boost Hot-Water Pressure

 Still very common are low pressure hot water systems.
-That was okay in the past with separate water taps in kitchen and bathroom.
-Nowadays replacing taps with mixers for cold water on main and hot water on low pressure - for instance showering becomes a challenge to get the mixed water temperature right.
-Most mixers simply cannot handle that range of water pressure difference.
+That was okay in the past with separate water taps.
+Replacing taps with mixers for cold water on main and hot water on low pressure, especially adjusting the water temperature when showering, becomes a challenge.
+Most mixers simply don’t handle well the water pressure difference.

 Booster pump for low hot water pressure

 Low hot water pressure systems have been installed in homes before the 80s with a header tank in the roof space.
 The height of the header tank above the water outlet determines the pressure.
-Imaging a shower hose attached to the mixer, when moving the shower head up and down that changes hot water pressure.
-Moving up the water gets cold, downwards hot, just a nightmare.
+Imaging a shower hose attached to the mixer by moving the shower head up and down, that changes uncontrolled the water temperature.
+Moving the shower head up the water gets cold, and downwards you burn your skin - just a nightmare.

-To fix that problem we installed several times a shower booster pump.
-The beauty is, you don’t need to make any changes to bathroom or piping and keep everything that is already installed.
-You only need to cut the hot water pipe to fit in the booster pump, easy like that.
+A shower booster pump provides constant hot-water pressure, resolving that problem.
+You don’t need to make any changes to hot-water pipes in place.
+Just cut the hot water pipe to fit in the booster pump, easy like that.
 The pump itself starts/stops water-flow regulated and is installed in three easy steps:

 · Find the right place for the booster bump as the installation instruction explains

 · Cut the pipe to fit in the pump, and